casperleerink/yifan-gong/src/pages/about.md

 <!--StartFragment-->

-This is **Yifan Gong**, a current PhD student in Immersive Media and Performing Arts at the Edinburgh College of Art, the University of Edinburgh.
+This is **Yifan Gong**, a current PhD student in Theatre and Performance Studies at the Edinburgh College of Art, the University of Edinburgh.

 I hold a BFA degree with distinction in Theatre and Visual Arts from the University of the Fraser Valley, Canada.
 I started to take theatre and visual arts courses in January 2017 and learned filmmaking at Shanghai Vancouver Film School.

 My artistic practices so far span devised theatre, digital performance, filmmaking, directing and acting for theatre/screen,  analogue and digital photography, acrylic painting, songwriting, dancing and choreography.
+My research focuses on the "emancipated" immersion in immersive theatre and performances, inspired by Jacques Rancière, Joseph Beuys, Allan Kaprow, Augusto Boal, Jerzy Grotowksi, Richard Schechner, etc. Extended research aeres include but not limited to:

 I have a strong passion for integrating new technologies within contemporary arts and I would like to dig deeper into interdisciplinary and transdisciplinary art research under such a global environment with the rapid development of science and technology.
-In terms of genres, I am into non-linear storytelling, immersive experience, abstract performances and improvised performing arts.
-As wells as an E-portfolio, this personal website consists of collections of my outstanding artworks made by now, including digital documents, showreels and video recordings.
+In terms of genres, I am into non-linear storytelling, abstract expressionism and improvisation.

+As well as an E-portfolio, this personal website consists of collections of my outstanding artworks made by now, including digital documents, showreels and video recordings.
 More details and descriptions of my art practices are directed by the navigation bars.

 <!--EndFragment-->